mahmoud/sedimental/entries/simple_statistics_for_systems.md

 * Dilute the meaning of those outliers

 An [outlier][outlier] is any data point distant from the rest of the distribution.
-"Outlier" may sound remote and improbable, but in real systems they occur everywhere, making moment-based statistics uninformative and even dangerous.
+"Outlier" may sound remote and improbable, but they are everywhere, making moment-based statistics uninformative and even dangerous.
 Outliers often represent the most critical data for a troubleshooting engineer.

 [robust]: https://en.wikipedia.org/wiki/Robust_statistics
 [outlier]: https://en.wikipedia.org/wiki/Outlier

-So why do so many continue to use moments for software?
+So why do so many still use moments for software?
 The short answer, if you'll pardon the pun: momentum.
 The mean and variance have two advantages: easy implementation and broad usage.
 In reality, that familiarity leads to damaging assumptions that ignore specifics like